-There is currently one open position, in the research track, but we accept resumes for all tracks, and may contact students when placements become available.
+There are currently two open positions, in the research and data systems tracks, but we accept resumes for all tracks, and may contact students when placements become available.
 To be considered for future positions, send us a resume, and subscribe to our population health scholars mailing list for announcements of new openings.

 - Contribute to the work being conducted within University of Texas System Population Health